flyteorg/flytesnacks/README.md

 [Tutorials](https://docs.flyte.org/projects/cookbook/en/latest/tutorials.html) section has real-world examples, ranging from machine learning training, data processing to feature engineering.

-*NOTE* Flytesnacks currently has all examples in Python (Flytekit Python SDK).
+> Flytesnacks currently has all examples in Python (Flytekit Python SDK).
 In the future, Java examples employing Flytekit JAVA will be out.

 <html>
     <h2 id="contribution-guide">